StevenBias/si_conversion/README.md

 It does some conversion from weird imperial mesurement system to SI and vice-versa.

-*It works on zig version 0.13.0 on linux*
+*It works with zig version 0.13.0 on linux*

 ## Run
 ```